 Seven weeks after Surgery

-After a few attempts in previous weeks to do squats at a lighter than max weight, I returned to doing squats at full weight in the gym this week with no adverse effects or pain.
+After a few attempts in previous weeks to do squats at a lighter than max weight, I returned to doing squats at the full weight in the gym this week with no adverse effects or pain.
 I’m sure you could get to it sooner than seven weeks if you wanted to, but I’m in no rush.

 Eight-Nine weeks Post-op

-The last two weeks I have had no pain.
+In the last two weeks, I have had no pain.
 If it weren’t for the continually diminishing granulomas, I wouldn’t even know I’ve had the procedure.
 I have jogged in loose boxer-briefs with no pain.
 I have ridden a road bike (bicycle with a narrow hard seat) with no pain.
 I haven’t had any more of the “vas-cramping” that had plagued me the last few weeks.
 I’m weight lifting max weights again, including squats and crunches, with no problems.
 My wife has gotten a little rough from time to time enjoying my still shaved scrotum during sex and there isn’t any more than the normal ache from the testicles getting man-handled.
 I can cross my legs tightly without any pain or soreness.

 The granulomas are just larger than the size of a pea.
 I can squeeze them gently with no pain, and they don’t bother me at all.
 The scars where the incisions were made are still barely visible, but I have to really search to find them.
 The scars are still tender when squeezed, though not terribly painful like before.

 Sex (which right now still consists of mutual hand-jobs or occasional oral sex) isn’t as frequent as I’d like, and I’m wishing I had asked the doctor to write a prescription that called for sex twice a week until my test in week twelve.
 I’m sure he would have done it.
 My wife is off birth control (no more IUD), and since we have never been fans of condoms, haven’t used intercourse as part of our sexual repertoire post-surgery.